 I returned to the UK a week ago, having spent four weeks in Japan doing preliminary fieldwork.
 It was a pilot observation in my home country, but still, it was an amazing experience.

 During my fieldwork, my sanctuary (a place away from the research site and where I can take a break!) was my family and friends.
-Seeing my close friends was truly the best part of my stay, and I really needed a period of time not thinking about my data and research.
+I really needed a period of time not thinking about my data and research.

 Soon after I returned to England, I organised my field notes and some documents that people had given me.
 I also worked on my documents for the probation meeting in two weeks’ time.

-On the day I left Japan, August 30th, I ate katsudon, which is a popular Japanese food.
-There is a tradition that Japanese students eat katsudon before an important exam, because ‘katsu’ is a homophone of the verb Katsu which means ‘to win’ or ‘to be victorious’.
+On the day I left Japan, I ate Katsudon, which is a popular Japanese food.
+There is a tradition that Japanese students eat Katsudon before an important exam, because ‘Katsu’ is a homophone of the verb Katsu which means ‘to win’ or ‘to be victorious’.